Wave Energy Patent

 Check out all of the projects in the Research Portal that make Florida Tech a world-class research institution!

-Master’s of Science in Ocean Engineering
+Master's in Ocean Engineering At Florida Tech

 Ocean engineers study the world’s ocean environment using engineering expertise to analyze its effects on vessels and structures.
 They are involved in deep-sea exploration and projects such as designing and operating platforms or sub-surface vehicles.